Advanced Practical Medicinal Chemistry

 principles of medicinal chemistry, organic medicinal and pharmaceutical chemistry, and medicinal

-provide ample evidence and scope to suggest that the comprehensive in-depth
+chemistry provide ample evidence and scope to suggest that the comprehensive in-depth

 knowledge together with utmost specialized state-of-the-art know-how of the various techniques